-Having specialized in telecommunications, also considering my thesis work focused on Low Power networks, from a couple of years till now I’ve been fiddling with Arduino, ESP8266, RaspBerry Pi and some other DEV Board around my house.
+Having specialized in telecommunications, also considering my thesis work focused on Low Power networks, from a couple of years till now I’ve been fiddling with Arduino, ESP8266, RaspBerry Pi and some other DEV Board around home.
 All this with particular attention to home automation, sensors and data communication over local networks.

-My adventure in this area began during my second year at University, when an exam focused on telecommunication networks and smart devices brought me closer to the Internet of Things.
+My adventure in this area began during my second year at University, when an exam focused on telecommunication networks and smart devices brought me closer to the Internet of Things (IoT).
 The first card I bought was the Arduino Uno, the Chinese version.
 I have learned the basics from them little by little.